segmentio/segment-docs/src/connections/destinations/catalog/pardot/index.md

 When you toggle on Pardot in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading Pardot's javascript onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading Pardot's javascript onto your page.
 This means you should remove Pardot's snippet from your page.
 + Pardot will start automatically collecting anonymous visitor data data on your site.

 Pardot is supported on the client-side and server-side.